-(although 15 microgram dosage is low)23; plus, it also induces mucosal immune response, unlike parenteral vaccine24.
+Volume 2, Edited by Matthias Giese; Chapter 39, pp. 624-629; Springer.
+See Table 39.1 31).
+The use of chitosan in intranasal delivery of an influenza vaccine to healthy human volunteers produces systemic (IgG) protection, though less than parenteral vaccine with alum adjuvant (although 15 microgram dosage is low)32; plus, it also induces mucosal immune response, unlike parenteral vaccine33.
 Chitosan as an adjuvant has been compared to alum and to other adjuvants, alone and as part of an adjuvant cocktail, in injectable and intranasal forms.
-Chitosan alone is a potent mucosal and systemic adjuvant, and it is synergistic with alum and other adjuvants^{25,26}.
+Chitosan alone is a potent mucosal and systemic adjuvant, and it is synergistic with alum and other adjuvants^{34,35}.
 Importantly, intranasal delivery of chitosan-based vaccines has the ability to elicit both mucosal and systemic immunity.